A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Method

-\begin{remark} In empirical estimation of transition matrices, it may occasionally happen that a certain state $r$ in basket $j$ has no observed outgoing transitions, that is, $\Nh_{j}^{r\cdot}=0$.
-This issue has been noted in the literature on sparse Markov chain estimation~\cite{deCastro2014,Hao2018}, where small sample sizes or irregular observation schedules can lead to zero rows in the estimated transition count matrix.
-Since such rows cannot be normalized to valid transition probabilities, we regularize them by replacing the corresponding row of $\bPh_j$ with a uniform distribution, i.e.,
+which is assumed not to depend on the assessment index $\ell$ under the time-homogeneous Markov assumption.

-This can be interpreted as introducing a weakly informative prior for the unobserved transitions, ensuring numerical stability without distorting the Markov structure.
-As the sample size increases, the probability of $\Nh_{j}^{r\cdot}=0$ rapidly diminishes, so that the effect of this regularization on the overall estimation is asymptotically negligible. \end{remark}
+\begin{remark} In empirical estimation of transition matrices, it may happen that a certain state $r$ in basket $j$ has no observed outgoing transitions, that is, $\Nh_j^{r\cdot}=0$.
+This means that state $r$ was never observed immediately before a subsequent response assessment in basket $j$; it may occur either because no patient was observed in state $r$ or because observations in state $r$ occurred only at the last available assessment.
+Since such rows cannot be normalized to valid transition probabilities, we regularize them by replacing the corresponding row of $\bPh_j$ with a uniform distribution:

-In basket trials, the number of assessment time points for treatment response often differs among patients.
-To account for this variation, we introduce a weighting scheme based on the observation frequency for the $j$-th basket as follows:
+This normalization is applied to all $s\in\mathcal S$ for the affected row.
+The replacement is used primarily for numerical stability in sparse small-sample settings.
+We acknowledge that a uniform replacement may not reflect clinically realistic transition patterns in all applications; therefore, its use should be viewed as a pragmatic approximation when no outgoing transitions are observed from a given state.
+The potential impact of this assumption is discussed in Section~4. \end{remark}

-Let $\Tc$ denote the set of the observed numbers of assessment time points.
-The final-state distribution for basket $j$, taking into account the number of assessment time points, is given as follows:
+In basket trials, the number of response assessments often differs among patients.
+To account for this variation, we introduce a weighting scheme based on the empirical distribution of the number of assessments in each basket.
+Let